Learn about the various types of opt-in types and the differences between them.

 After a contact confirms their email address, you'll have the peace of mind that your contact is consenting with a valid and monitored inbox.

 Not only do we recommend using double opt-in, but in many cases, you may be legally obliged to use it.

 To learn how to use Verified double opt-in, check out the article Using verified double opt-in.

 If you change the opt-in type to verified double opt-in for contacts already in your address books, we remove them from all of your address books until they click the confirmation link in the email we send them.

 Significance of opt-in types

-Verified double opt-in is best practice for adding contacts to your address books.
-If you receive any unfair spam complaints, verified double opt-in gives you proof that a contact opted in because we keep that proof in our records.
+Verified double opt-in is the best practice for adding contacts to your address books.
+If you receive any unfair spam complaints, verified double opt-in gives you proof that a contact opted in – we keep this proof in our records.

 If contacts complain or query their subscription and opt-in type, you can go to the 'Manage contact' page to find their last subscribed date as well as their opt-in type.